TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/ExtensionArchitecture/Tutorials/Kickstart/SitepackageBuilder/MinimalExtension.rst

 Minimal extension
 =================

-Kickstart a Minimal Extension with the Sitepackage Builder
+Kickstart a minimal extension with the Sitepackage Builder
 ==========================================================

 Learn how to create a minimal extension that contains a single PHP class.